JakBul/Premier-League-Quiz/README.md

 ## Features

 This is a fully responsive website that was designed with an eye for responsiveness as most likely it will be viewed on different screen sizes.
 The website is made up of only one webpage with three separate sections: Main Page with Popup Window, Quiz Section and Result Box.
-We access them through JavaScript with 'click' Event Listeners reacting to user's interaction.
+We access them through JavaScript with 'click' Event Listeners reacting to the user's interaction.
 More deeply, all sections are on the same webpage and in the beginning have in CSS opacity:0, only Main Page has opacity:1 and therefore is visible from the start.

-Lastly, all of headings, buttons and hover effects use similar colors to build an easy-to-follow apperance
+Lastly, all of the headings, buttons and hover effects use similar colors to build an easy-to-follow appearance.

 ### Existing Features

 - **Main Page**

-Main Page contains background image of football pitch and heading with one paragraph.
-Below that is button for starting the quiz and also with hover effect after hovering.
+Main Page contains the background image of a football pitch and a heading with one paragraph.
+Below that is a button for starting the quiz and also with a hover effect after hovering.
 As mentioned above, I made it simple and highlighted the only purpose of this section - playing the game.

 ![screenshot](assets/documentation/main_page.png)

 - **Popup Window**

-When user wants to start the quiz on Main Page, all window becomes blur and this window pops up - 5 rules for how to play the game.
-User can then go back to Main Page or actually launch the quiz when clicks on the button Play.
-In this section, I would like to highlight usage of chosen colors and hover effects.
-Also, window pops up with a small scale transition in order to add more design interaction.
+When a user wants to start the quiz on Main Page, all window becomes blurred and this window pops up - 5 rules for how to play the game.
+User can then go back to Main Page or launch the quiz when clicks on the button Play.
+In this section, I would like to highlight the usage of chosen colors and hover effects.
+Also, a window pops up with a small-scale transition to add more design interaction.

 ![screenshot](assets/documentation/popup_window.png)

 - **Quiz Section**

-When user actually launch the game, Main Page with Popup Window disappears and quiz begins.
-Quiz contains 10 questions and user can choose one from four possible answers.
-Question dodging is impossible as user can not move on another question when didn't answer the actual one.
+When the user launches the game, Main Page with Popup Window disappears and the quiz begins.
+The quiz contains 10 questions and the user can choose one from four possible answers.
+Question dodging is impossible as the user can not move on to another question when didn't answer the actual one.
 Only after each answer the button 'Next' becomes usable.

-When user answers correctly, the button of clicked answer becomes green and user gets one point.
-When user answers wrong, the button of clicked answer becomes red and the actual right answer button becomes green, as shown in second screenshot below.
-After the answer, user can move to another question when clicks on button 'Next'.
-Then new question appears and process repeats.
+When the user answers correctly, the button of the clicked answer becomes green and the user gets one point.
+When the user answers wrong, the button of the clicked answer becomes red and the actual right answer button becomes green, as shown in the second screenshot below.
+After the answer, the user can move to another question when clicks on the button 'Next'.
+Then the new question appears and the process repeats.

-In this section, I added JavaScript to count achieved score for each individual game and also counter for questions.
-I would say this is the most important section of all because of focus on chosen UX principles.
+In this section, I added JavaScript to count the achieved score for each game and also a counter for questions.
+I would say this is the most important section of all because of the focus on chosen UX principles.

 ![screenshot](assets/documentation/quiz_section.png)
 ![screenshot](assets/documentation/quiz_section2.png)

 - **Result Box**

-When user answers on last 10th question and clicks on button 'Next', quiz ends and Quiz Section disappear.
-Then, Result Box appears with result which user achieved.
+When the user answers on last 10th question and clicks on the button 'Next', the quiz ends and Quiz Section disappears.
+Then, Result Box appears with the result which user achieved.
 In the example below I answered only 2 questions out of 10 correctly, therefore my result is 20%.

-User can decide to go back to Main Page or Try Again.
-However, user has to start from first question and score 0 again.
+Users can decide to go back to Main Page or Try Again.
+However, the user has to start from the first question and score 0 again.

-Again, I would like to highlight usage of chosen colors, hover effects, design and responsiveness for following our UX goals.
+Again, I would like to highlight the usage of chosen colors, hover effects, design and responsiveness for following our UX goals.

 ![screenshot](assets/documentation/result_box.png)